-Below you can see how IOS looks like when a Cisco device is started for the first time, using a 3745 router as an example:
+Below you can see how IOS looks like when a Cisco device is started for the first time, using a Cisco 3745 router as an example:

 Cisco 3745 (R7000) processor (revision 2.0) with 249856K/12288K bytes of memory.
 Processor board ID FTX0945W0MY R7000 CPU at 350MHz, Implementation 39, Rev 2.1, 256KB L2, 512KB L3 Cache 5 FastEthernet interfaces DRAM configuration is 64 bits wide with parity enabled.
 151K bytes of NVRAM.
 Press RETURN to get started!

-Accessing the IOS
+Accessing the Cisco IOS

-1. Console access – this type of access is usually used to configure newly acquired devices.
+1. Console Access – this type of access is usually used to configure newly acquired devices.
 These devices usually don’t have an IP address configured, and therefore can not be accessed through the network.
 Most of the Cisco devices have a physical console port.
-This port can be connected to a computer using a rollover cable, a special type of cable with pins on one end reversed on the other end of the cable.
-The rollover cable is a serial cable, which means that you can’t just plug it in an Ethernet port on your computer.
+This port can be connected to a computer using a rollover cable, a special type of cable with pins on one end and reversed on the other end of the cable.
+The rollover cable is a serial cable, which means that you can’t just plug it into an Ethernet port on your computer.
 You will need an adapter that converts an interface on your computer (usually a 9-pin serial interface) into RJ-45.

-- user EXEC mode – the default mode for the IOS CLI.
+- User EXEC Mode – the default mode for the IOS CLI.
 This is the mode that a user is placed in after accessing the IOS.
 Only basic commands (like ping or telnet) are available in this mode.

-- global configuration mode – this mode can be accessed by typing the configure terminal command from the privileged EXEC mode.
+- Global Configuration Mode – this mode can be accessed by typing the configure terminal command from the privileged EXEC mode.
 It is used to change the device’s configuration.